Using GitHub with Docassemble

 You can also close issues in commit messages and pull request descriptions.

-- Commit messages:
+- Click the Commit button.

 - Update cash income question